microsoft/vscode-docs/docs/getstarted/themes.md

 ## Remove default Color Themes

 If you'd like to remove some of the default themes shipped with VS Code from the Color Theme picker, you can disable them from the Extensions view (`kb(workbench.view.extensions)`).
-Open the `...` **More Actions** dropdown menu from the top of the Extensions view, select **Show Built-in Extensions**, and you'll see a **THEMES** section listing the default themes.
+Click the **Filter Extensions** button from the top of the Extensions view, select the **Built-in** option, and you'll see a **THEMES** section listing the default themes.

 ![built-in themes](images/themes/built-in-themes.png)